-In the City's CAFR for Fiscal Year 2018 (the "Fiscal Year 2018 CAFR"), the City reported that its direct contribution to the School District from the General Fund was \$104.3 million in Fiscal Year 2018, not including funding from taxes levied by the School District and authorized by City Council.
-In the Fiscal Year 2020 Adopted Budget, the City's direct contribution to the School District from the General Fund is \$222.5 million in Fiscal Year 2020, an amount \$36.7 million higher than the current estimate for Fiscal Year 2019 (\$185.8 million).
+In the City's CAFR for Fiscal Year 2018 (the "Fiscal Year 2018 CAFR"), the City reported that its direct contribution to the School District from the General Fund was \$104.3 million in Fiscal Year 2018.
+In the FY 2019 AFR (Unaudited), the City reported that its direct contribution to the School District from the General Fund was \$180.9 million in Fiscal Year 2019.
+In the Fiscal Year 2020 Adopted Budget, the City's direct contribution to the School District from the General Fund is \$222.5 million in Fiscal Year 2020, which amount is unchanged as the current estimate in the FY 2020 First Quarter QCMR.
 Such amounts do not include funding from taxes levied by the School District and authorized by City Council.
 For more information on the City's historical contributions to the School District, see "EXPENDITURES OF THE CITY - City Payments to School District" and Table 21.